adrianlee/bojap-hangout/api/README.md

 ### User.get
 Authenicated call.
 Fetches a user profile.
 If `id` is `'me'` or `undefined`, then it will return profile of logged in user.
+Retrieve the details of one or many users.
+Use self to retrieve the authenticated user.
 ```js
 endpoint: '/user.get'
 method: 'POST'